 Replace your fingers with cross sticks and you will have your new cross.
 Make string heddles around the warps on the lower stick and use a shed stick or loop for the warps over the upper stick.

-A more direct way of achieving this arrangement on the warping board itself by using four stakes, can be seen in a short video segment here.
+A more direct way of achieving this arrangement on the warping board itself by using four stakes, can be seen in my video Basic Warping for Backstrap Looms here.
+Method 2 in the video will show you how.

 Horizontal bars can be added as an accent to other designs like the narrow black and white bars which separate the stripes on these small purses I made recently.